 What is Throughput?

-Throughput is calculated as requests/unit of time.
+Throughput is calculated as requests/units of time.
 The time is calculated from the start of the first sample to the end of the last sample.
 This includes any intervals between samples, as it is supposed to represent the load on the server.

 The formula is: Throughput = (number of requests) / (total time)

 Suppose we want to run the load test with constant throughput in JMeter, then JMeter has a group of elements, which are called “Timers”.
-And one of them has obvious title – “Constant Throughput Timer”.
+And one of them has the obvious title – “Constant Throughput Timer”.
 That is what we need.

 What is Constant Throughput Timer?